trisacrypto/trisa/docs/content/testnet/rvasps.en.md

 2. Pending: return a `trisa.data.generic.v1beta1.Pending` in the transaction payload
 3. Accept: ensure the identity payload is complete and return payload with `received_at`

-The rVASP will handles each type of response appropriately.
-If a reject message is returned, the rVASP fails the transaction; if accept it "executes" the transaction; and if pending, it puts the transaction into an "await" state.
+The rVASP handles each type of response appropriately.
+If a reject message is returned, the rVASP fails the transaction; if accept it "executes" the transaction.

+The pending message initiates an asynchronous transaction.
+The transaction is placed into an "await" state until the rVASP receives a follow-up reject or accept response with the same envelope id.

 #### Originator Policies